The Long Debated Bourne Stone

 The runes in the center stand for V I N with numbers 2, 9 and 8.
 Their sum as 19 is of no interest.
 But if one sees it as a 2 ̸ 8 then 28 is found.✓ (See Rune chart at end for number equivalents.)

-The sum of the 5, 19 and 20 is 44 which interestingly is the latitude of Spirit Pond.
+The 10 and 10 sum to 20 so the sum of the 5, 19 and 20 is 44 which interestingly is the latitude of Spirit Pond.

 Then by summing 5 and 2, a 7 can be found which provides 7 9 and 20 or 7920.✓